Bulk properties of the Airy line ensemble: Modulus of continuity for top Dyson lines

 \section{Modulus of continuity for top Dyson lines}

-Before proceeding with the main goal of the paper, which is to understand the Airy line ensemble, we give a proof of tightness of the Dyson lines in the scaling \eqref{E:rescaled-dyson}.
-This follows immediately from the next proposition in conjunction with the Kolmogorov-Centsov theorem (\cite{kallenberg2006foundations}, Corollary 16.9).
-The ideas in this proof will be used later in the paper to give a similar modulus of continuity result for Airy lines.
+Before proceeding with the main goal of the paper, which is to understand the Airy line ensemble, we give a short proof of tightness of the Dyson lines in the scaling~\eqref{E:rescaled-dyson}.
+The ideas in this proof will be used later in the paper to give a similar modulus of continuity result for parabolic Airy lines.
+As discussed in the introduction, Proposition~\ref{P:dyson-tails} is a restatement of Proposition~\ref{P:Dyson-tails-i} and was previously obtained in Hammond \cite{hammond2016brownian}, Theorem 2.14.

 \begin{prop} Fix $k \in \N$ and $c > 0$.
-There exist constants $c_k, d_k > 0$ such that for every $n \in \N$, $t > 0, \;s \in [0, ctn^{-1/3}]$, and $m > 0$ we have
+There exist constants $c_k, d_k > 0$ such that for every $n \in \N$, $t > 0, \;s \in (0, ctn^{-1/3}]$, and $m > 0$ we have

 \end{prop}

 Throughout the proof, $c_k$ and $d_k$ will be constants that depend only on $k$ and $c$, but may change from line to line. \begin{proof} We can assume that $m > 4c^{3/2}$ by possibly changing $c_k$ and $d_k$.
 By Brownian scaling, it suffices to prove the lemma for $t = 1$.
 Now, by time inversion and Brownian scaling, for any times $p, q \in \R$ we have that